oliverklee/ext-seminars/Documentation/DE/Referenz/Hooks/Index.rst

         }

         /**
-         * Modifies the organizer additional notification email, just before it is sent.
+         * Modifies the organizer additional notification email just before it is sent.
          *
-         * You may modify receiver or sender as well as subject and body of the eMail.
+         * You may modify receiver or sender as well as subject and body of the email.
          *
          * @param \Tx_Oelib_Mail $mail
          * @param \Tx_Seminars_OldModel_Registration $registration